Master of Education by Research

-Build upon your experience in education to conduct research that contributes to creating lasting social change.
+Conduct research that builds on your experience in education and contributes to creating lasting social change.
 This program allows you to design research that is educationally significant.
-You will be guided by expert supervisors from planning through to completion, with access to regular training, professional development, conferences, and publications
+You will be guided by expert supervisors from planning through to completion, with access to regular training, professional development, conferences, and publications.

 In this program you will:

 - Receive expert guidance in research theories and methodologies

 - Specialise in an area of research that contributes to education scholarship

 - Have access to a range of opportunities to fine-tune your postgraduate level research skills

 - Have the opportunity to participate and present at conferences

 DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.